 WHAT'S INSIDE

+2

+RESOLUTION AND SENSOR SIZE 2

+SENSITIVITY AND NOISE 3

+Defining Sensitivity 3

+Defining Noise 3

+How Sensitivity and Noise Impact Flight 3

+SHUTTER TYPES 4

+The Ideal Shutter Type for Aerial Imaging 4

+DYNAMIC RANGE 4

+BIT DEPTH 5

+How many bits do I need?
+5

+ADDITIONAL CONSIDERATIONS IN RELIABILITY 6

+Electronic Shutter 6

+Conformal Coating 6

+Size Weight and Power (SWaP) 6

+CONCLUSION 7

 INTRODUCTION

+Selecting components for an aerial imaging payload does not have to be complicated.
+This whitepaper walks through the specifications that matter the most when imaging from the sky.
+It covers the camera's resolution and sensor size, explains how sensitivity and noise are measured, discusses the required shutter type for aerial imaging, elaborates on dynamic range and bit depth, and highlights camera reliability considerations.

+EverywhereyoulookTM

 RESOLUTION AND SENSOR SIZE

-SENSITIVITY AND NOISE

-- Defining Sensitivity

-- Defining Noise

-- How Sensitivity and Noise Impact Flight

-SHUTTER TYPES

-• The Ideal Shutter Type for Aerial Imaging

-DYNAMIC RANGE

-BIT DEPTH

-How many bits do I need?

-ADDITIONAL CONSIDERATIONS IN RELIABILITY

-- Electronic Shutter

-- Conformal Coating

-- Size Weight and Power (SWaP)

-CONCLUSION

-RESOLUTION AND SENSOR SIZE Resolution is a commonly understood term thanks to consumer electronics such as DSLRs, point-andshoot cameras, and smartphones.
+Resolution is a commonly understood term thanks to consumer electronics such as DSLRs, point-andshoot cameras, and smartphones.
 However, when it comes to aerial imaging, more megapixels does not necessarily translate to more ground resolution.
 Since ground sampling distance (GSD) is determined by the aircraft's height above the ground, the focal length of the lens used, as well as the pixel size, a higher camera resolution doesn't guarantee higher ground resolution.

-For example, the Lumenera LtX45R series of Sony Pregius-based global shutter COMOS cameras are available in 3, 5, 9, and 12 megapixel variants.
-It would be easy to assume that the Lumenera Lt1245R (12 megapixel) will yield a much higher ground resolution than the Lumenera Lt345R (3 megapixel) However, because all four of these cameras use sensors with the exact same pixel size (3.45 microns) the ground resolution generated by each is the same for a given height above the ground and lens focal length.
-This can be seen mathematically using the ground sampling distance formula below: $$GSD = \frac{(H \cdot px)}{f}$$ GSD: Ground Sampling Distance $GSD = \frac{(H \cdot px)}{f}$ H: Aircraft's height above the ground px: Linear dimension of the pixel f: Lens' focal length \all units should be calculated in meters The formula makes no mention of "megapixels," only the size of each pixel.
+For example, the Teledyne Lumenera Lt Series Cameras with Sony Pregius and Starvis global shutter and rolling shutter CMOS sensors.
+Available in 1.7 to 20 megapixel variants.
+It would be easy to assume that the LT-C/M4020 (12 megapixel) will yield a much higher ground resolution than the Lt-C/M2020 (3.2 megapixel).
+However, because both of these cameras use sensors with the same pixel size (3.45 microns), the ground resolution generated by each is the same for a given height above the ground and lens focal length.
+This can be seen mathematically using the ground sampling distance formula below:

+$$GSD = \frac{(H \cdot px)}{f}$$

+GSD: Ground Sampling Distance H: Aircraft's height above the ground px: Linear dimension of the pixel Lens' focal length \all units should be calculated in meters The formula makes no mention of "megapixels," only the size of each pixel.
 What ties more megapixels to more ground resolution is the sensor size.
-In other words, two cameras with identical sensor sizes and a different quantity of megapixels will have differing resolution, where more megapixels now equates to more ground resolution.
+In other words, two cameras with identical sensor sizes and a different quantity of megapixels will have differing ground resolution, where more megapixels now equates to more ground resolution.

 What changes in our example is the camera's field of view or the amount of total visual information that is captured by the camera.
-When used with a lens that is matched to the camera's sensor size, the Lt1245R captures roughly double the image height and double the image width of the Lt345R.
-This is because the Lt1245R is equipped with a 1.1-inch sensor, whereas the Lt345R uses a 1/1.8-inch sensor.
+When used with a lens that is matched to the camera's sensor size, the LT-C/M4020 captures roughly double the image height and double the image width of the Lt-C/M2020.
+This is because the LT-C/M4020 is equipped with a 1.1-inch sensor, whereas the Lt-C/M2020 uses a 1/1.8-inch sensor.

 Larger sensors provide a wider imaging swath and, therefore, require fewer passes over an area to conduct an aerial survey.
 This translates to less time in the air, less fuel consumed, and lower overall operating costs.